-Skilled nursing facility (SNF) care You pay \$0.
+Skilled nursing facility (SNF) care

 (For a definition of skilled nursing facility care, see Chapter 11 of this document.
 Skilled nursing facilities are sometimes called SNFs.)

 No prior hospital stay is required.

-Prior authorization is required.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs